zcattacz/PJON_wiki/Documentation.md

 ![PJON Documentation](http://www.gioblu.com/PJON/PJON-makers.jpg)

-PJON is designed to be as user friendly and less technical as possible to be fastly mastered also by new users.
+PJON is designed to be as user friendly and minimally technical as possible, so it can be quickly mastered by new users.
 Visit the dedicated sections to get detailed info:

 - [Addressing](https://github.com/gioblu/PJON/tree/master/documentation/addressing.md)
 - [Configuration](https://github.com/gioblu/PJON/tree/master/documentation/configuration.md)